Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Introduction

 is satisfied whenever the right hand side is finite and $(\eta_k)_{k=1,\dots,\floor{T/\tau}}$ does not reach a collision.
 The constant $C$ depends on the given data only. \end{theorem}

 In the case of a linear higher order term we prove that solutions are unique and hence the scheme converges (for arbitrary initial data).
-If the initial data is smooth we deduce that the scheme converges with a rate. \begin{theorem}[Convergence rate] Let $E(\eta)=E_1(\eta)+E_2(\eta)$, where $E_1$ is given by \eqref{kelvinVoigt} and $E_2$ by \eqref{e2:lin} satisfying \eqref{eqn:alpha0}.
+If the initial data is smooth we deduce that the scheme converges with a rate.
+This result is valid for both schemes, the direct approach as well as the approach with artificial viscosity. \begin{theorem}[Convergence rate] Let $E(\eta)=E_1(\eta)+E_2(\eta)$, where $E_1$ is given by \eqref{kelvinVoigt} and $E_2$ by \eqref{e2:lin} satisfying \eqref{eqn:alpha0}.
 Let further $\eta$ be the solution of \eqref{eq:intro} with boundary values \eqref{eq:bv1}, \eqref{eq:bv}.
-We denote the error $e_k=\eta_k-\eta(\tau k)$, where $\eta_k$ is the variational approximation obtained by step-wise minimization defined by \eqref{def:eta-minimizing-movements}.
+We denote the error $e_k=\eta_k-\eta(\tau k)$, where $\eta_k$ is the variational approximation obtained by step-wise minimization defined by \eqref{def:eta-minimizing-movements} or \eqref{def:eta-minimizing-movements-nodiss}.
 There exist constants $C_1,C$ and $\tau_0>0$ depending on the given data, such that for all $0<\tau\leq \tau_0$ the following convergence estimate holds

 whenever

 \end{theorem} As a by-product we show higher regularity for the $W^{k_0,2}$-case, see \Cref{thm:higher-space-regularity}.

 \begin{theorem}[Regularity] Under precisely the same assumptions as in \Cref{thm:conv}, we find